DE0CH/velarium/docs/ib/ib_docs.md

 ...
 ```

-The logout function visits the log out page, which clears the This demonstrates my technical ability to integrate existing framework into my own app.
+The logout function visits the log out page, which clears the session cookie.
+This demonstrates my technical ability to integrate existing framework into my own app.
 The login function verifies the login details.
 For security, the data is accepted through post because the django post function requires a Cross-site request forgery token, which prevents arbitrary access to the database.
 In addition, I followed the documentation and used the id-token, which is signed with the secrete key of the Google API.
 This demonstrates my ability to handle user authentication well.

 In order to prevent unauthorized access, not only is the corresponding url hidden from view, but direct access to the urls will return a 404 page as if the pages don't exist.